-When most companies think about implementing their first energy conservation measure, they immediately think about upgrading or retrofitting their lighting to new LED technology.
-This is because in most businesses in the US, lighting makes up almost 11% of their kWh usage.
+think about upgrading or retrofitting their lighting to new LED technology.
+This is because, in most businesses in the US, lighting makes up almost 11% of their kWh usage.

-A note to engineers: The purpose of these series of blog posts is to intorduce people to LED lighting and retrofits.
+A note to engineers: The purpose of this series of blog posts is to introduce people to LED lighting and retrofits.
 We will be covering and discussing a very high lever basic retrofit.
 For more detailed lighting subscribe to our blog for future posts.

 Step 1: Identify high wattage fixtures and lamps.

 The first step with any energy conservation measure is to make sure that you have properly identified the source of the energy consumption.
 With lighting, this is easier than other measures.
 Start out by identifying what fixtures are on the most during your normal operating times and then identify the wattage of those fixtures.